 Beeple — Human One

-The lot, combining both a digital copy and physical original, left the auction for 4,700 ETH (almost $29m).
+The lot, combining both a digital copy and a physical original, left the auction for 4,700 ETH (almost $29m).

 4. Larva Labs — CryptoPunk #5822